-My husband and I enjoyed every part of the Totem Heritage Center, especially getting there!
-We walked along the path identified on the Ketchikan Walking Tour Map, stopping at the Salmon Ladder, following Ketchikan creek as it meandered through town, arriving first at City Park and then crossing the short bridge over Ketchikan Creek where we saw salmon swimming in the stream below.
-We were greeted by signs, Totem Poles, & Native Carvings outside the museum, and even a short walk through a rainforest path around the museum.
+I enjoyed every part of the Totem Heritage Center, especially getting there!
+I walked along the path identified on the Ketchikan Walking Tour Map, stopping at the Salmon Ladder, following Ketchikan creek as it meandered through town, arriving first at City Park and then crossing the short bridge over Ketchikan Creek where I saw salmon swimming in the stream below.
+I was greeted by signs, Totem Poles, & Native Carvings outside the museum, and even a short walk through a rainforest path around the museum.

 The Totem Heritage center is a small 3 room museum but is filled with fascinating information, exhibits, and photographs.
-Once inside, we were immediately impressed with five standing totem poles, each over 100 years old.
-We were given a Brochure and allowed to take in the view until everyone was inside & situated.
-Then a narrator gave a detailed explanations of the five totem poles - the totem poles history, type of totem pole, and totem pole meanings.
-The narration lasted for about 10 minutes and then we wandered through the 2 additional rooms at our own leisure.
+Once inside, I was immediately impressed with five standing totem poles, each over 100 years old.
+I was given a Brochure and allowed to take in the view until everyone was inside & situated.
+Then a narrator gave a detailed explanation of the five totem poles - the totem poles history, type of totem pole, and totem pole meanings.
+The narration lasted for about 10 minutes and then the group wandered through the 2 additional rooms at our own leisure.

 One of the two rooms is full of recovered Totem Poles (approximately 15 or so) each stacked in clear display boxes.
 The Totem Poles are in various stages of decomposition and most are missing most of their coloring but the figures are still recognizable.
 At each box is a plaque describing the pole and its characters.
 Many of these poles were originally carved in the mid to late 19th century and were in danger of being lost forever due to decay, vandalism, & theft before being rescued and moved here.